amyzyck/EecSeq_NB_EasternOyster/Analysis/Analysis_Part1/EecSeq_Cvirginica_dDocent.md

 **Jon downloaded a version of dDocent on my KITT account `dDocent_ngs` that can be used for Expressed Exome Capture Sequencing (EecSeq).
 It is located in the `NB_capture` directory**

-If this is your first time running dDocent, I recommed going through the [Quick Start Guide](http://www.ddocent.com/quick/).
+If this is your first time running dDocent, I recommend going through the [Quick Start Guide](http://www.ddocent.com/quick/).
 I also recommend:

 1. Reading through the [User Guide](http://www.ddocent.com/UserGuide/).
 2. Completing the [Assembly Tutorial](http://www.ddocent.com/assembly/), using the simulated dataset.